lucianostraga/marketing-cloud-graphql/README.md

-## Main Content:
+## Repo Content:

 -Automation Studio SSSJ code

--Sample GraphQ query
-Getting all contacts that belong to Accounts with Cases and Opportunities with Amount >= 100K.
+-Sample GraphQ query (Getting all contacts that belong to Accounts with Cases and Opportunities with Amount >= 100K )

--Sample GraphQl mutation
-Setting time stamp on Datetime custom field.
+-Sample GraphQl mutation (Setting time stamp on Datetime custom field)